-I am immensely proud of how our Audit and Assurance team, which has grown to over 500 talented professionals, has adapted to, and embraced, the significant changes to the way we perform our audits.
-They have each shown great resilience in coping with the impact of the pandemic on their work and home lives and I, like all my partners, are extremely grateful for their dedication and commitment to their clients, their fellow team members, and to delivering on ever increasing levels of quality.
-More than ever, I am certain that our people are our greatest asset, and are at the heart of our success.
-The senior members of our team, in collaboration with our Risk, Compliance and Professional Standards (RCPS) team, devised a comprehensive suite of tailored training programmes and materials.
-In addition to our continued investment and roll-out of our firm's global audit methodology LEAP (Leading Effective Audit Practice), specific training and support was provided for areas that required clarity for all audit staff in consideration of the working from home environment and the unprecedented economic effects of the pandemic on many of our clients.
-These areas included remote inventory count observations, reliance on electronic format of audit evidence, impairment of goodwill and intangible assets, group audits, going concern, subsequent events and audit opinion considerations.
+During 2021, we continued to adapt our approach and methodology to deliver on our strategic commitment to the highest level of quality in our audits.

+The senior members of our team, in collaboration with our Risk, Compliance and Professional Standards (RCPS) team, delivered a comprehensive and tailored curriculum of training programmes.
+Throughout 2021, due to COVID-19 restrictions, physical classroom training sessions were largely replaced with virtual formats but still achieved their intended learning objectives.

+In addition to our continued investment and roll-out of our firm's global audit methodology LEAP (Leading Effective Audit Practice), specific training and support was provided for areas that required clarity for all audit staff in consideration of the new environment and the unprecedented economic effects of the pandemic on many of our clients.
+These areas included remote inventory count observations, reliance on and authenticity of electronic format of audit evidence, impairment of goodwill and intangible assets, group audits, going concern, subsequent events and audit opinion considerations.
 Our teams also received training to engender an enhanced focus on management estimates, integrity, objectivity and professional scepticism.
+We also trained our team to deal with difficult client situations, applying the right balance of assertiveness, managing stress and conflicting deadlines, and becoming comfortable in asking for help when needed.